Employee Meals and Refreshments

 Orientations and receptions require the approval of the College President/CEO or appropriate System Vice President or Chancellor and are limited to no more than $1,000 per occurrence.

 - The KCTCS System Director of Business Services may approve exceptions to the dollar limit.

-- In the event of a combined orientation or reception for employees and students, the expense for employees should be charged to account 50260 or 50261 as appropriate and the expense for the student portion charged to account 50270.
+- In the event of a combined orientation or reception for employees and students, the expense for employees should be charged to account 50260, and the expense for the student portion charged to account 50270.

 - An itemized receipt is required to be attached to the payment document along with a completed Working Meals, Refreshments, and Accommodations Report (BA50).

 - In addition, a list of attendees and agenda is required as an attachment.